mikedotexe/near-interview/README.md

 **Problem**: blocks are created all the time that do not have the `CreateAccount` transaction that populates this chart.
 Also, a blank chart is very boring.

 **Solution**: use hardcoded mock data for the first few bars, illustrating what it looks like when multiple, stacked accounts exist per block.
-Then, look up four hardcoded block numbers known to have new accounts associated with them.
+Then, look up four hardcoded block hashes known to have new accounts associated with them.
 This illustrates the actual call to retrieve the blocks and update the chart live.

-**Note**: since the above-mentioned hardcoded block hashes are on the testnet, we're not guaranteed that they'll persist.
+**Note**: the above-mentioned hardcoded block hashes are not guaranteed to persist.

 ### Challenges